groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/pdf.en.md

       content: |
         ```csharp {style=abap}

-        // Compare multiple documents from local disk
+        // Composing PDFs distinctions report

-        // Instantiate Comparer providing a first file
+        // Instantiate Comparer with path to a first file
         using (Comparer comparer = new Comparer("source.pdf"))
         {
-            // Add other files
+            // Append one or more PDFs to comparison
         	comparer.Add("target1.pdf");
             comparer.Add("target2.pdf");
             comparer.Add("target3.pdf");

-            // Get result file with the specified name
+            // Result report to be analyzed
             comparer.Compare("result.pdf");
         }